-- fundamentals of care: safety, nurture, development, healing - focus areas: improved capacity for relationship, strengthening of connections, increased emotional know-how, towards building positive identity - future orientation: increased well being to - relevant emergency services have been contacted, everyone involved has been made safe and any property secured or the emergency situation has been handed over to the Police or Emergency Services.
-For example, if a prohibited practice results in a serious injury to a child, the responsible employee of the service should ensure emergency care is provided; an ambulance is called, provide relevant information to the paramedic, ensure the safety of other children and staff, and deescalate the situation.
-As soon as the emergency has been dealt with, they must report the incident to DCSYW.
-A type of family based care - refer to Appendix B. Intensive foster care A type of family based care - refer to Appendix B. Kinship care A kinship carer is a person related to the child or a member of a Kinship carer child's community and considered family or a close friend who is approved by DCSYW to provide a family based care placement for the child.
-Kinship carers may be further categorised as: grandparents aunts/uncles other relatives or close friend for Aboriginal and Torres Strait Islander children, kinship care may include another Aboriginal person or Torres Strait Islander who is a member of, or compatible with the child's community or language group.
-Minimum Qualifications Standards apply to all staff including agency Minimum Qualification Standards staff, employed by organisations providing licensed residential care services in Queensland, other than persons employed, contracted or volunteering to provide services to children and young people that do not involve the provision of care or supervision of direct care staff.
+General Terms Definitions Kinship carer A kinship carer is a person related to the child or a member of a child's community and considered family or a close friend who is approved by DCSSDS to provide a family based care placement for the child.
+Kinship carers may be further categorised as: Grandparents Aunts/uncles Other relatives or close friend For Abstinitial and Torres Strait Islander shildren, kinchin assay.
+For Aboriginal and Torres Strait Islander children, kinship care may include another Aboriginal person or Torres Strait Islander who is a member of, or compatible with the child's community or language group.
+Minimum Qualification Standards Minimum Qualifications Standards apply to all staff providing direct care (including employees, subcontractors, agency staff, students and volunteers) and their direct supervisors engaged by organisations providing licensed residential care services in Queensland.
 Staff such as allied health professionals, Elders and advocates are excluded from the standards.
-A service operated under a licence, in accordance with the Child Licensed care service Protection Act 1999 to provide care for children in the custody or guardianship of the chief executive.
-A corporation that has been granted a licence to provide a care Licensee service in Queensland and refers to the holder(s) of the licence collectively.
+Licensed care service A service operated under a licence, in accordance with the Child Protection Act 1999 to provide care for children in the custody or guardianship of the chief executive.
+Licensee A corporation that has been granted a licence to provide a care service in Queensland and refers to the holder(s) of the licence collectively.
 Licensee representatives are the identifiable individuals associated with the corporation.
-The Local Level Alliance is led by the Family and Child Connect Local Level Alliance service and includes members from government and nongovernment agencies, Local Councils and Australian Government and other service providers who work with vulnerable families within the community to ensure families receive the right mix of services at the right time.
+Local Level Alliance The Local Level Alliance is led by the Family and Child Connect service and includes members from government and non-government agencies, Local Councils and Australian Government and other service providers who work with vulnerable families within the community to ensure families receive the right mix of services at the right time.
 Neglect The child's basic needs of life are unmet by their parent to such an extent that the child's health and development are affected, causing harm, or likely to cause an unacceptable risk of harm to the child.
-Non-family based care A type of care provided to a child in care by staff (paid, contracted, or (residential care) volunteers) of a care service in residential premises, therapeutic residential care premises, supported independent living premises or a safe house.
+Non-family based care (residential care) A type of care provided to a child in care by staff (paid, contracted, or volunteers) of a care service in residential premises, therapeutic residential care premises, supported independent living premises or a safe house.
 The child is in the care of the service provider (refer to Appendix B).
 Models are defined in the investment specifications.
+Physical harm Serious physical trauma or injury of a non-accidental nature a child has suffered or is at an unacceptable risk of suffering, due to the actions of their parent or carer.
+Placement When a child is 'placed' in a family based and non-family based care living arrangement due to intervention by DCSSDS.
+Placement agreement A written agreement that must be developed for a child who is placed in family based and non-family based care with: An approved foster carer, approved kinship carer or provisionally approved carer (either primary or respite) A licensed care service, including residential care services, therapeutic residential care services, supported independent living services and safe houses.